Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation: Co-Benefits Atlas: Research Design Methods

 \subsection{Research and Design Methods}

-The Atlas design and research process was structured around four complementary strands of activities shown in \cref{fig:project-overview}: Design and reflection meetings throughout the project, design workshops, prototyping and implementation, and stakeholder engagement through onboarding sessions.
+The Atlas design and research process was structured around four complementary strands of activities shown in \cref{fig:project-overview}: design and reflection meetings throughout the project, design workshops, prototyping and implementation, and stakeholder engagement through onboarding sessions.
 These strands offer complementary perspectives and collectively informed the Atlas design process.
-The lead author documented individual activities and compiled them into an interactive timeline, hosted on the project website (\url{https://docs-ukcobenefitsatlas.github.io/}).
-The timeline records each activity’s agenda, key findings, and participants.
-Activities are referenced throughout the paper using hyperlinks, where each label (e.g., \jumpto{W1}) links to the corresponding entry and associated materials in the timeline.
+The lead author documented individual activities and compiled them into an interactive timeline, hosted on the project website (\url{https://docs-ukcobenefitsatlas.github.io}).
+This timeline records each activity’s agenda, key findings, and participants.
+Activities are referenced throughout the paper using hyperlinks, where each label (e.g., \jumpto{W1} for Workshop 1) links to the corresponding entry and associated materials in the timeline.
 We outline the four strands of design and research activities below.

 \begin{enumerate}[leftmargin=*, noitemsep, topsep=0pt, partopsep=0pt] \item \textbf{8 Design workshops} (\jumpto{W1}-\jumpto{W8}) aimed to collectively articulate atlas design goals, anticipate stakeholder needs, and explore design options across different components.
-The individual workshops spanned diverse topics in visualization (details in \cref{sec:workshops}).
-To inform these workshops, we started from an initial list of topics~\jumpto{M1}, inspired by Wang et al's observations on other atlases~\cite{wang_visualization_2025}.
+The individual workshops spanned diverse topics in visualization \jumpto{M1}, inspired by Wang et al's observations on other atlases~\cite{wang_visualization_2025}.
 This list was then gradually refined over the course of the project, based on findings from previous workshops and emerging project priorities (e.g., understanding stakeholders; focus on data stories).